 Originally discovered in tomato plants, this viral disease was aptly named the tomato spotted wilt virus (TSWV).
 In tomato species, this virus causes wilting of the leaves and yellow spots on the fruit.

 The name of this disease can be deceptive, though, as gardeners aren’t likely to find that their dahlias are wilting.
 The presence of thrips on infected plants, coupled with common symptoms, is a better indicator to suspect dahlia wilt disease.
 Due to their small size, thrips may be hard to see.
-The trick
+The trick is to tap the dahlia over a piece of white paper or cloth.
+The thrips will appear as dark specks.

 The most common symptoms of infection from the dahlia spotted wilt virus include: